cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

 ---

-Be sure to space each `tx` command from a given account by a couple seconds so that they each go into a different block.
-That's because `checkersd` is limited by the fact it uses the account's transaction sequence number by fetching it from the current state.
-With 3 games in, confirm that you see them all with:
+Be sure to space each `tx` command from a given account by a couple of seconds so that they each go into a different block - `checkersd` is limited by the fact that it uses the account's transaction sequence number by fetching it from the current state.
+With three games in, confirm that you see them all:

 ```sh
 $ checkersd query checkers list-stored-game
 ```

-List them again after 2, 3, 4 and 5 minutes.
+List them again after 2, 3, 4, and 5 minutes.
 You should see games `0` and `1` disappear, and game `2` being forfeited by Bob, i.e. `red` Alice wins:

 ```sh
 $ checkersd query checkers show-stored-game 2 --output json | jq ".StoredGame.winner"